kuhball/gollery/README.md

 ### Docker

-There's the possibility to build gollery within a docker container. *Needs still some work.*
+There's the possibility to build gollery within a docker container.
+At the moment you still need to create a config with the binary or by hand outside the container.

+`make build-docker`
+`docker run -p 8080:8080 -v /PATH/TO/GALLERY/FOLDER:/gollery --name gollery gollery `